 Here are the basic codes and the associated range of test values:

-If a fabric holds up to more than 15,000 double rubs it is classified as heavy duty.
-It will be stiffer and thicker than most fabrics, but fortunately, there are some also some new blends in this rating.
-They can be supple and soft enough so that it is hard to tell.
+- HD or Heavy Duty: If a fabric holds up to more than 15,000 double rubs it is classified as heavy duty.
+Many heavy duty fabrics are relatively thick and stiff, but there are also some highly durable blends that carry this rating.
 HD fabric would be a good choice for family room furniture.

-Medium duty fabric can withstand 9,000 to 15,000 double rubs.
-Usually, the closer the fabric get to 15,000 the stiffer it is.
+- MD or Medium Duty: Medium duty fabric can withstand 9,000 to 15,000 double rubs.
+Usually, the closer the fabric gets to 15,000 the stiffer it is.
 Medium duty fabrics are versatile and can be used for many purposes, including family rooms and living rooms.
 For furniture to stand up to kids and pets, however, look for something closer to 15,000.

-A fabric that can take anywhere between 3,000 to 9,000 double rubs, is classified as light duty fabric.
+- LD or Light Duty: A fabric that can take anywhere between 3,000 to 9,000 double rubs is classified as light duty fabric.
 These fabrics can withstand one to three years of regular use and are generally very delicate.
-They are suitable for pieces that get only occasional use, such as sofas that only get used when guests arrive, or an occasional chair that is used more for its looks than any functionality.
+They are suitable for pieces that get only occasional use, such as sofas that are used primarily for guests or an occasional chair that actually gets occasional use.

-- DD or Delicate Duty: Delicate duty fabrics withstand only 3,000 double should only be used on furniture that is purely decorative, or in pillows.
+- DD or Delicate Duty: Delicate duty fabrics withstand only 3,000 double rubs and should be used only on furniture that is primarily decorative, or for pillows.